Nyanca/brewjar/README.md

 ### existing features

 1) User login system implemented at a basic level
-2) Users can log in to their own dashboard and choose from 3 options 1) Browse 2) Create a Brew 3) Visit MyBrews
+2) Users can log in to their own dashboard and choose from 3 options:

+    a) Browse Brews
+    b) Create a Brew
+    c) Visit MyBrews

-    i) Option 1 brings the users to a filter form where they can select from a number of filter options to refine the database results ii) Option 2 allows the user to input a new recipe into the database via two forms, a recipe form and a recipe profile form.
-These forms correspond directly to the data schema. iii) Option 3 brings the users to their dashboard where they can view recipes which they have saved to myBrews from the online recipe store.
+    i) Option 1 brings the user to a filter form where they can select from a number of filter options to refine the database results

+    ii) Option 2 allows the user to input a new recipe into the database via two forms, a recipe form and a recipe profile form.
+These forms correspond directly to the data schema.

+    iii) Option 3 brings the users to their dashboard where they can view recipes which they have saved to myBrews from the online recipe store.

 4) Brewjar extends basic CRUD operations

-## improvements / issues
+### improvements / issues
 1) The current login system represents my first attempt at building a log-in system.
 There is a clear issue with it in that it repeats itself by passing the session-user variable to each view function as an if..else statement instead of using @login-decorators and proper session handling.
 With more time, I would implement session handling with flask_login, flask-mongoengine and WTforms.

 2) The filter: The current filter is functioning at a very basic level.
 It will return any document that has one of the selected queries.
 I would implement a better filter that returns only documents with all of the specified queries.
 Further, if there are no results it returns blank.
 I attempted adding an if..else statement where else read 'No recipes match your search.
 Please try again'.
 However, this statement would be printed numerous times on the page, seemingly for each iteration that returned blank.
 This is a bug to be worked on.